srishti1155/quiz-project/README.md

 # Quiz-app

-A Flutter application that fetches real-time weather information through an API and displays the weather information of the searched city.
+A Flutter application that enables users to take quiz and then generate the results at the end.

 ## Table of Contents